 One of three old assemblies at the southern end of NJ 41.

 Northbound (skipping CR 544, which has photos at the big link at bottom) up to Haddon Heights, where as you can see NJ 41 is already taking quite a back seat to CR 573.
 It's signed from US 30 as Temporary 41, no less (see that page for a photo of that situation).
 In the second photo, courtesy Scott Colbert, new is about to replace old and forget what county it's in.

 Before getting to US 30, CR 573, I mean NJ 41, passes by Camden CR 659, Gloucester Pike.
 NJ 41 has a lot of territory to fight for.

-Once NJ 41 joins Kings Highway, you only see TEMPORARY 41 and CR 573 all through Haddonfield.
-Spur CR 551 has been keeping Kings warm to the southwest, and as you can kinda make out, CAMDEN 551 SPUR COUNTY doesn't all fit on a traffic signal overhead.
+Once NJ 41 joins Kings Highway, you only see TEMPORARY 41, CR 573, and square shields all through Haddonfield.
+Spur CR 551 has been keeping Kings warm to the southwest, and it doesn't all fit on a traffic signal overhead.

 NB and SB, respectively, courtesy Doug Kerr.
 That train state sign may be unique in NJ at the point Doug snapped the photo, but I believe it's gone now (it was dark, but I didn't see it).